SJaffa/shell-novice-videos/_episodes/01-intro.md

 When you have written the command, you have to press the <kbd>Enter</kbd> key to execute it.

-So let's try our first command, `ls`, which is short for listing.
+So let's try our first command, `ls`, which is short for list.
-This command will list the contents of the current directory:
+This command will show you a list of the contents of your current folder (or working directory):

 ~~~
 $ ls